tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 mongosh "mongodb://postgres:<your-password>@<your-host>:27018/ferretdb?authMechanism=PLAIN&tls=true&tlsCaFile=$(pwd)/ca.crt"
 ```

-Note that the end of the connection string, `tlsCaFile=$(pwd)/ca.crt`, is pointing to the directory in which your terminal is in when executing the connection string.
-This can be changed if you have a specific directory you would like to store your SSL certificate in.
+The tlsCaFile=$(pwd)/ca.crt in your MongoDB connection string specifies the SSL certificate file's location using the current directory ($(pwd)).
+To use a different directory for your SSL certificate, replace $(pwd) with the full path to the certificate, like tlsCaFile=/your/certificate/path/ca.crt.

+#### Connect via psql

+Like the other stacks, you have access to `psql`.

 ```bash
 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'